6.7 KiB

 Request:

-curl -X PUT -H "Content-Type: application/json" -d '{"src_ip": "172.16.1.1", "dst_ip": "172.16.1.2", "dst_port": "5201", "action": "allow"}' http://localhost:8080/policies
+curl -X PUT -H "Content-Type: application/json" -d '{"src_ip": "172.16.1.1", "dst_ip": "172.16.1.2", "dst_port": "5201", "action": "allow"}' http://localhost:8080/policies -

 Response:

-{ "action": "allow", "dst_ip": "172.16.1.2", "dst_port": "5201", "id": 0, "src_ip": "172.16.1.1" }
+{ "action": "allow", "dst_ip": "172.16.1.2", "dst_port": "5201", "id": 0, "src_ip": "172.16.1.1" } -

 Status Codes:

-: Policy rule updated successfully.400 Bad Request
+201 Updated: Policy rule updated successfully.400 Bad Request: Invalid input data.

 4. Delete a Policy Rule